paazmaya/grunt-trimtrailingspaces/README.md

 By using the `src` property for selecting files to be processed, they are replaced by the ones processed.

+The examples below are using the [built-in custom filter property](http://gruntjs.com/configuring-tasks#custom-filter-function).

 ```js
   ...